Wed, Jan 27 at 7:30 p.m. | 75 minutes

 This 6-week OlioCourse, will go in-depth on three different ‘crises’ of Social Reproduction: housework, food, and housing.
 These sectors are in an acute crisis today, but have been historically neglected forms of reproduction since the transition to capitalism.
 We’ll also explore how people have organized out of crisis, collectivized their efforts, and pushed back against scarcity.
 The purpose of these sessions is to recognize crisis when it occurs, and work towards solutions that don’t further legitimate state failure.

-Regardless of form, the responsibilities of social reproduction vary between individuals, families, the state, and the private sector.
-A crisis of social reproduction occurs when one or more of those actors are unable to reproduce (or provide the conditions for reproduction).
-For example, the state retracting from its social-welfare role leads to a crisis of social reproduction for working parents who may rely on the state for childcare assistance.
-For geographers, social reproduction is always spatial; it impacts and is impacted by a changing landscape.
-What do crises of social reproduction mean for our lives in cities?
-How have people transformed urban landscapes to combat crisis?
+Who’s responsible for taking care of us?
+The responsibilities of social reproduction are shared among individuals, families, the state, and the private sector.
+When one or more of those actors are unable to reproduce (or provide the conditions for reproduction), we experience a crisis of social reproduction.
+For example, the state retracting from its social-welfare role leads to a crisis of social reproduction for working parents, who rely on the state for childcare assistance.
+Since the transition to capitalism, social reproduction has been historically neglected, and today, we are experiencing an acute crisis.

 This OlioCourse, will go in-depth on three different ‘crises’ of Social Reproduction: housework, food, and housing.
-These sectors are in an acute crisis today, but have been historically neglected forms of reproduction since the transition to capitalism.
+We’ll look at why the state and private sector fails us, and the responsibilities of social reproduction fall on individuals.
 We’ll also explore how people have organized out of crisis, collectivized their efforts, and pushed back against scarcity.
-The purpose of these sessions is to recognize crisis when it occurs, and work towards solutions that don’t further legitimate state failure.
+Our six sessions will help us recognize the symptoms of crisis, and work towards solutions that don’t further legitimate state failure.